-We’ve all been there, finding excuses for not doing things even though we know deep down that they are the right things to do.
-It’s a part of human nature.
-But when it comes to something as simple as sending out service reminders, procrastination is not just the thief of time – it is also robbing you of extra business and easy profits!In this post I list the five most common excuses that the owners and managers of service companies tell themselves for not sending out (or delaying) service reminders.
+We’ve all been there, finding excuses (or being too lazy) to not do things, even though we know deep down that they're important to get done.
+However, when it comes to something as simple as sending out a service reminder, procrastination is not just the thief of time – it's also robbing your business of extra (and easy) profits!In this post we'll list the five most common excuses that the owners and managers of service companies tell themselves for not sending out (or delaying) service reminders.

 They have varying degrees of validity, depending on the circumstances.
 And yet, the simple fact is that with an automated software solution in place, they need never cross your mind in the first place!